One of the most important things you should do as a small business owner is to practice bookkeeping.

 1. Separate your business and personal banking account

 Make sure you aren’t using company funds to acquire personal items.
-Incorrect money allocation may lead to cash flow concerns, tax filing, and auditing issues may arise.
+Incorrect money allocation may lead to cash flow concerns, tax filing, and auditing issues.
 Thus, you may face legal penalties if you break the corporate veil by combining personal and company finances.